cloudresty/go-mongodb/docs/api-reference.md

 - **Indexes**: Create indexes for frequently queried fields
 - **Compression**: Enable compression for network-bound workloads
 - **Read Preferences**: Use appropriate read preferences for your consistency requirements
-- **ULID ObjectIDs**: Benefit from natural ordering and better database performance
+- **ULID IDs**: Benefit from natural ordering and better database performance

 🔝 [back to top](#api-reference)